microsoft/UFO/README.md

 ## 🎬 Demo Examples

-We present two demos videos that complete user request on Windows OS using UFO.
-For more video, please consult our technical report.
+We present two demo videos that complete user request on Windows OS using UFO.
+For more cases, please consult our technical report.

 #### 1️⃣🗑️ Example 1: Deleting all notes on a PowerPoint presentation.
 In this example, we will show you how to use UFO to deleting all notes on a PowerPoint presentation with just a few simple steps.
 Explore it to work smarter not harder!